Actindo-AG/Documentation/BigCommerce/Overview/02_Features.md

-# Features
+# Key features

-The *BigCommerce* driver for *Actindo* can manage the following:
+The *BigCommerce* driver for *Actindo* can manage products, offers, orders, and shipments of multiple *BigCommerce* stores.
+You can import products from the *PIM* module or create them directly in the *Omni-Channels* module.
-- Products
-- Offers
-- Orders
-- Shipments

-This way you can quickly start managing products, orders, and shipments using the *BigCommerce* integration.

 ## How it works

 - **Onboarding app**

    A useful tool for a successful onboarding is the *Actindo Core1 DOP connector* app, available in the *BigCommerce* app store.
-This app enables you to create and authorize new *Omni-Channel* connections automatically for every store you have in *BigCommerce*.
+This app enables you to create and authorize a new *Omni-Channel* connection automatically.

 - **Products**
-  Via the *Ommni-Channel* module, you can download the products needed for your *BigCommerce* store including all merchant-specific additional fields from the *PIM* module or download *Omni-Channel* offers directly.
+  Via the *Ommni-Channel* module, you can download the products needed for your *BigCommerce* store including all merchant-specific additional fields from the *PIM* module, or download *Omni-Channel* offers directly.
 If you have already created products in *BigCommerce*, you can import them to *Omni-Channel*.
   On top of the existing product attributes provided by *BigCommerce*, you can add custom attributes to products to enhance your product representation.

 - **Offers**